pnp/powerplatform-samples/samples/reusable-childflow-array-operations/README.md

   Making sure to replace `pathtosourcefolder` to point to the path to this sample's `sourcecode` folder, and `pathtodestinationfile` to point to the path of this solution's `.zip` file (located under the `solution` folder)
 * Within **Power Apps Studio**, import the solution `.zip` file using **Solutions** > **Import Solution** and select the `.zip` file you just packed.

+## Features

+This sample illustrates the following concepts:

+* Reusablility using child flow
+* Perform common operations on input json arrays based on the operation selected - Union (All), Intersection (Common), Difference (Array1 - Array2)
+* Use of Select & Filter action
+* Expression

 ## Help